ryanbreed/resume/README.md

 ### Principal, Critical Infrastructure Security
 ##### *Electric Reliability Council of Texas (ERCOT)* (Nov 2012 - Oct 2016)
 * Engage business units to develop strategic opportunities for improving grid and market systems.
 * Senior incident commander for critical incidents.
-Mentoring resource for other incidents providing investigation and analytical support as necessary.
+Mentoring resource for other incident handlers.
-* Develop analytics for security event data.
-Enrich event processing pipeline to provide more context to operators at decision time.
+* Develop enrichment and analysis pipeline for security data to create high quality alerts with rich context.
 * Prioritize intelligence collection and analysis projects.
 Develop strategic plans for threats to critical grid and market systems.
-* Research, evaluate, and implement emerging technologies for application to business and security challenges.
+* Research and evaluate emerging technologies for application to business and security needs.
 * Perform outreach to public and private sector via ISO/RTO council and DHS CISCP.
 Engage in public speaking to advocate for electricity sector needs and share information and practices

 ##### Accomplishments